nhieubrian/AWS-GameLift-Tutorial/README.md

 ## Done!

 - Be sure to go back into your lamdba functions and 'edit' the necessary functions!
-- (Optional): Setting up CloudWatch for extra logs!
+- (Optional): Setting up AWS CloudWatch for extra logs!
-- (Optional): Use Postman as a quick way to test your lambda functions/API calls
+- (Optional): Use [Postman](https://www.postman.com/downloads/) as a quick way to test your lambda functions/API calls
 - Note: You'll need to launch 2 instances at once for the matchmaking to work!
 WindowsNoEditor -> GameLiftTutorial.exe

 ## Final notes: